T190-boy/T190-boy/README.md

 - Hi, I’m @T190-boy
 - I’m interested in Client Sever
-- I’m currently learning ...
+- I’m currently learning ... emm ... nothing
 - I’m looking to collaborate on ...
+- Best wishes

 <!---
 T190-boy/T190-boy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.